romanphilimon95/Cost-accounting-table/README.md

-# Cost-accounting-table
+# CostAccountingTable
-A cost accounting table using regular JS
+A full-stack adasdasd